SFDO-Community-Sprints/Metric-Tracking/README.md

 Identify and develop metrics that organizations can use to track their outcomes and answer questions such as:
   * Is the client/student at risk?
   * How effective is our support to the client or students?
+  * Which client/student should we focus on?
+  * How to measure the performance of an initiative against defined parameters (e.g., budgetary, etc)

 ### Project Audience
 Anyone who wants a system to collect data about a program with key indicators, results and targets.